swati-thapa/End-to-end-crop-damage-prediction/README.md

 Steps followed:

-  1. AWS RDA(PostgreSQL) was created to store the data with more than 80k+ rows.
+  1. AWS RDS(PostgreSQL) was created to store the data with more than 80k+ rows.

   2. These data were extracted from RDS and was used for analysis and Modeling.